 It’s a question that has baffled people for centuries – and even to this day, no theory has been proven!
 How could people thousands of years ago have transported and arranged such colossal stones?

-A legend from the 12th century claimed giants placed the monument on a mountain in Ireland, before a wizard named Merlin magically moved the stone circle to England.
+A legend from the 12th century claimed giants placed the monument on a mountain in Ireland, before a wizard named Merlin magically moved it to England.
 It’s a shame they didn’t really have a wizard to help them – they could have done with the help…

 The lighter bluestones weigh about 3,600kg each (that’s the same as two cars!), while the bigger sarsen stones each weigh a whopping 22 tonnes – that’s as heavy as four African elephants!
 Archaeologists believe that the sarsen stones were hauled to the site on big wooden sledges from 32km away, but the bluestones have been traced to rock outcrops 225km away in Wales!
 It’s thought they could have been dragged on sledges to a waterway and then floated on rafts to the building site.